 |Los Angeles Times, 17 April 1940.|

-Norway Army Operations: At Oslo, the Germans have broke out and captured the fort of Kongsvinger.
+Norway Army Operations: At Oslo, the Germans have broken out and captured the fort of Kongsvinger.
 This creates a route to Sweden in the east.
 The Norwegian defenders are under-armed and many are killed.
-The Germans now have advanced across the country East/West at both Oslo and and at Trondheim.
+The Germans now have advanced across the country East/West at both Oslo and at Trondheim.

 The 3rd Mountain Division troops under General Dietl at Narvik are in increasing jeopardy, with the British landing troops both to the north and south.
 They receive an order: "hold out as long as possible."